rancher/server-chart/README.md

 --set letsEncrypt.email=me@example.org
 ```

-> LetsEncrypt ProTip: The default `production` environment only allows you to register a name 5 times in a week.
-If you're rebuilding a bunch of times, use `--set letsEncrypt.environment=staging` until you have you're confident your config is right.

 #### Ingress Certs from Files (Kubernetes Secret)

 Create Kubernetes Secrets from your own cert for Rancher to use.